-Currently, all six APPE rotations are five weeks or 200 hours long.
-North American-Trained PharmD (NTPD) students must perform at least two advanced pharmacy practice experience (APPE) rotations out of the six total APPEs.
-The remaining four APPEs may be completed through credit-by-challenge submissions, provided the NTPD student has the appropriate work experience.
+North American-Trained PharmD (NTPD) students must perform 30 weeks or 1200 hours of advanced pharmacy practice experience (APPE) rotations.
+The APPEs may be completed through a combination of rotations and credit-by-challenge submissions, provided the NTPD student has the appropriate work experience.

 - Ambulatory Care – Required

 For Canadian NTPD students, ACPE accreditation standards specify the three required APPE rotations, which are drug information, ambulatory care and health-system pharmacy/inpatient, to be performed in the United States if the student joined the NTPD Program after July 1, 2007.
 However, elective APPE rotations can be completed in Canada.

 The Distance Degrees and Programs (DDP) Office will make every attempt to arrange rotations at sites near the student’s workplace, and rotations may be available on a part-time basis in cooperation with the preceptor.
 Some rotations may receive approval if a conflict of interest is not present at the student’s practice site.
 Students are asked to remain flexible, as some regions of the country, including rural areas, have limited rotations sites.
 In those cases, NTPD students will complete their rotations in Colorado.
 All Colorado rotations are six weeks in length, or 240 hours, and completed on a full-time or 40 hour per week basis.